cloudnative-pg/docs/versioned_docs/version-1.25/backup_volumesnapshot.md

     # Volume snapshot backups
     volumeSnapshot:
        className: @VOLUME_SNAPSHOT_CLASS_NAME@

-  plugins:
-  - name: barman-cloud.cloudnative-pg.io
-    isWALArchiver: true
-    parameters:
-      barmanObjectName: @OBJECTSTORE_NAME@
+    # WAL archive
+    barmanObjectStore:
+       # ...
 ```

 As you can see, the `backup` section contains both the `volumeSnapshot` stanza
 (controlling physical base backups on volume snapshots) and the
-`plugins` one (controlling the [WAL archive](../wal_archiving.md)).
+`barmanObjectStore` one (controlling the [WAL archive](wal_archiving.md)).

 :::info
-    Once you have defined the `plugin`, you can decide to use
+    Once you have defined the `barmanObjectStore`, you can decide to use
-    both volume snapshot and plugin backup strategies simultaneously
+    both volume snapshot and object store backup strategies simultaneously
     to take physical backups.
 :::